AmoghLonkar/poseidon_hash/README.md

 Poseidon Hash Hardware Generator
 =======================
- This repo contains a scala model as well as a work-in-progress implementation of a hardware generator for [Poseidon Hash](https://www.poseidon-hash.info/).
-The Poseidon hash function is a cryptographic hash function operating on GF(p) objects.
+ This repo contains a scala model as well as a work-in-progress implementation of a hardware generator for a [Merkle tree](https://en.wikipedia.org/wiki/Merkle_tree).
+The hash function used in each node is [Poseidon Hash](https://www.poseidon-hash.info/).
+The Poseidon hash operates on GF(p) objects.
 The link to the original paper can be found [here](https://eprint.iacr.org/2019/458.pdf).
 Our scala model is based on a [reference implementation](https://extgit.iaik.tugraz.at/krypto/hadeshash/-/blob/master/code/poseidonperm_x5_254_3.sage) provided by the authors.

 #### Steps to Run